crt25/collimator/docs/guides/add-new-analysis.md

 };
 ```

-where `getAstNodeChildren` is a function that given an `AstNode`, returns the list of `AstNode` children.
+Here, `getAstNodeChildren` is a function that given an `AstNode`, returns the list of `AstNode` children.

 Similarly, `getAstNodeLabel` returns a unique `string` label for any provided `AstNode`.